Tiefseetauchner/TiefDownConverter/docs/Markdown/Chapter 3 - Usage Details/Chapter 5 - project-add-template.md

     the template name will be used.
       --filters <FILTERS>...
 The luafilters to use for pandoc conversion of this templates markdown.
+      --preprocessor <PREPROCESSOR>    The preprocessor to use for this template.
   -h, --help                           Print help
 ```